-To the delight of thousands, Ms. Hanna Reitsch demonstrated the Fw 61 every evening during February, 1938 in the "Deutschlandhalle" in Berlin, Germany.
-She was the most remarkable pilot in the world: first woman airline captain, first woman to fly a helicopter, first woman to fly a rocket aircraft, first woman to fly a jet and one of the best glider pilots who still set glider record flights at the age of 75.
+To the delight of thousands, Ms Hanna Reitsch demonstrated the Fw 61 every evening during February 1938 in the "Deutschlandhalle" in Berlin, Germany.
+She was the most remarkable pilot in the world: first woman airline captain, the first woman to fly a helicopter, the first woman to fly a rocket aircraft, the first woman to fly a jet and one of the best glider pilots who still set glider record flights at the age of 75.

 Anton Flettner in front of a production run of Fl 282 helicopters.
 The FL 282 helicopter was the world's first helicopter that passed certification and went into mass production.
 The Fl 282 "Kolibri" was ready for production in 1940.
 Because of bombing, only 25 Fl 282's had been built by the end of the war.
 However, it was the most used helicopter during WWII.

 In 1947 Flettner was brought to the US under "Operation Paperclip."
 He died in New York in 1961 at the age of 76.

 An Fl 282 Helicopter being winched to the deck of a boat.
 This method is still used today for landing on ships.

 Flettners' twin intermeshing rotor system is still used today on the Kaman helicopters.
 These helicopters are the easiest to fly helicopters in the world.
 Ask anyone who has flown one.
 The use of a tail-rotor makes the helicopter much more difficult to pilot.

 Two observers are seating in the back of a Fl 282 Helicopter for observation.